Periods and $(\chi,b)$-factors of Cuspidal Automorphic Forms of Symplectic Groups: Notation and the Basic Settings

 \subsection{First Occurrence of Theta Correspondence}

 We recall that $X$ is a symplectic space and that $Y$ is a quadratic space.
 We have the space of Schwartz functions on a maximal isotropic subspace of $(Y\otimes_F X) (\A)$.
 When we do not want to emphasise which maximal isotropic subspace is used, we write $(Y\otimes X)^+$ for a maximal isotropic subspace and denote by $\cS_{X,Y} (\A)$ the space of Schwartz functions on $(Y\otimes X)^+(\BA)$.
-The local version is denoted by $\cS_{X,Y} (F_v)$ at a local place $v$ of $F$.
-Since in this paper $Y$ has even dimension we do not need to consider the metaplectic cover of $G (X) (\A)$.
+The local version is denoted by $\cS_{X,Y} (F_v)$ for a place $v$ of $F$.
+Since in this paper $Y$ is even dimensional we do not need to consider the metaplectic cover of $G (X) (\A)$.
+Recall that we have fixed a non-trivial character $\psi$ of $F\lmod \A$.
 The Weil representation $\omega_{\psi,X,Y}$ of $G (X) (\A)\times G (Y) (\A)$ can be realised on the Schr\"odinger model $\cS_{X,Y} (\A)$.
 The explicit formulae can be found, for example, in \cite{ikeda96:_resid_of_eisen_series_and}.